rezsharmeen/shortly/README.md

 # shortly
-URL Shortner REST API, Generates shorten url for any original url and store in a SQLite Database.
+A REST application to generate short url for any url and store in a SQLite Database.
-- Methods implemented: GET, POST, PUT
+- Available API: GET, POST, PUT

 ## Requirements